grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 2. We add or remove software in this stage, like .deb files.
 We can add programs like geany or xfburn etc with are .deb packages.
 3. In this stage we have to log into our live-build source dir.
 We log into the live-build directory by a mount procedure.

+		$ sudo chmod 777 chroot-start.sh  # This only after a fresh git clone
 		$ sudo ./chroot-start.sh

 - Now your terminal is in live-mode, check your terminal username.
 In fact you are now in a virtual os environment.